 In this way, the nativity scene is gradually revealed, until on Christmas, it will be complete.
 Which in my mind is much nicer than just having it sitting in the living room long before Christmas.

-If you want to make this yourself, the good news is that it’s extremely straightforward: Just print the PDF template on sturdy cardboard, cut it out, and glue it to (empty) match boxes.
+If you want to make this yourself, the good news is that it’s extremely straightforward: Just print the PDF template (see below) on sturdy cardboard, cut it out, and glue it to (empty) match boxes.
 The template is for boxes that are roughly 35 x 50 mm in size.
 Fill the boxes with sweets, and you are good to go.

 Upon request, I have made another template for the three wisemen: